Nthompson096/4score/README.md

     pip install -r requirements.txt

+Alternatively you may also just run the install script aptly named ``4score-install.sh`` with

+    sh 4score-install.sh

+And it should install everything for you so long as you have bash on your system.

 This would be only used for text only; on by default; comment it out if using voice.

     # Open the file for reading, text only; on by default.